Site icon BIG

 3. Raise soil moisture retention: Amend soil with compost or water-retaining crystals for long-term moisture.

-4. Shade sensitive plants: Temporary shade cloth can prevent excessive water loss in hot climates.
+4. Shade-sensitive plants: Temporary shade cloth can prevent excessive water loss in hot climates.

 5. Check weather forecasts: Rain while away may reduce the need for automatic watering.